Know Your Rights: Part 1

 Protest is the beating heart of a society and an opportunity to lay bare the deficiencies of unjust systems.
 It is important to continue exercising our rights to preserve them, and to challenge attempts to erode them.

-Understanding the parameters of your charter-protected rights is essential to engaging in protest activity.
+Understanding the parameters of your Charter-protected rights is essential to engaging in protest activity.
 With this knowledge, you can better assess risk and participate in protest activities within the window of risk you are willing to take on.
 For example, civil disobedience carries a higher risk of encounters with law enforcement.

 Your Basic Rights